- Generally, your business needs to have $5000 (or more) in gross revenue during your first year to justify the added cost of forming an LLC

 But that’s not all.
 There’s another liability concept for single member LLCs that it appears many people don’t fully appreciate.

-As an agent for the LLC, and in this context, an agent means anyone acting on behalf of the company/LLC, which is much more expansive than a person who is an officer or employee, is usually personally liable for their own tortious conduct, including negligence.
+As an agent for the LLC, and in this context, an agent means anyone acting on behalf of the company/LLC, which is much more expensive than a person who is an officer or employee, is usually personally liable for their own tortious conduct, including negligence.
 Your state may have a statute or statutes limiting liability for employees and agents to only the company, albeit don’t count on it.

 The concept where a business is liable for acts by employees and agents is called vicarious liability, or sometimes “the doctrine of respondeat superior (which means let the superior answer).”